Force over Distance: Chapter 39

 Forget helping Rush through this godawful mess.
 He, himself, wasn’t gonna make it.

-One—even though they’d jettisoned their dead Nakai, even though they’d cured Chloe of her genetic changes (mostly, probably), even though they’d cut a transmitter out of Rush’s heart, the Nakai were still, somehow, tracking them.
+One—even though they’d jettisoned their dead Nakai, even though they’d cured Chloe of her genetic changes (mostly, probably), even though they’d cut a transmitter out of Rush’s heart, the Nakai were still tracking them.
 They’d dropped out at the most recent obelisk planet.
-They had to have some kind of direct line on Destiny.
+They had to have a direct line on Destiny.

 Two—the drones were still in the picture.
-And would be.
-Probably as long as they stayed in this galaxy.
+And would be, as long as they stayed in this galaxy.

-Three—some unknown, ultra-advanced alien race had started pulling them out of FTL and trying to trap them in phase shifted planets.
-This one had started keeping him up at night.
-What the hell were they going to do when Rush’s inventiveness couldn’t keep pace?
+Three—an ultra-advanced alien race had started pulling them out of FTL and trying to trap them in phase shifted planets.
+This one had been keeping him up at night.
+What the hell were they gonna do when Rush’s inventiveness couldn’t keep pace?

-Four—the AI had an unknown agenda, which it sure as hell wasn’t sharing.
-No. It was just gonna drive Young’s chief scientist into agonized dust while it shredded his mind.
-That seemed to be its plan.
-It was going to show up in the middle of high stakes conversations and forcibly insert its two cents directly into the guy’s consciousness.
+Four—the AI was grinding Young’s chief scientist into agonized dust.
+Not only that, but it seemed to have no problem with showing up in the middle of high stakes conversations and forcibly inserting its two cents directly into the guy’s consciousness.
 In front of everyone.
-And it was going to do that without manifesting.
-To anyone but Rush.

 Four point five—yeah and not only was this just fine with Rush, but the guy was helping it.